ahathaway821/bidaf-keras/README.md

      ```
      or
      ```
-     bidaf-keras --model_name=bidaf_50.h5 --do_lowercase predict --passage "This is tree." --question "What is this?" --return_char_loc --return_confidence_score
+     bidaf-tensorflow.keras --model_name=bidaf_50.h5 --do_lowercase predict --passage "This is tree." --question "What is this?" --return_char_loc --return_confidence_score
      ```

   **Note** that, some parameters like "--do_lowercase" are dependent on some other parameters like "--model_name".
 For example, if the model is trained to perform predictions on lowercase inputs, it might not work well if the inputs are not in lowercase.